 5.2.2 Reranking models.
-To investigate the interactions of ULTR with semantic query-document embeddings and traditional LTR features on Baidu-ULTR, we train several smaller feed-forward networks as reranking models, as is common in the ULTR community [3, 40, 53].
+To investigate the interactions of ULTR with semantic query-document embeddings and traditional LTR features on Baidu-ULTR, we train several smaller feed-forward networks as reranking models, as is common in the ULTR community [3, 41, 54].
 Our reranking models are composed of linear layers with ReLU activations and, optionally, dropout regularization.
 We found no benefit in applying Layer or Batch Normalization, as our BERT embeddings are already normalized.
-As LTR features can span a large range, we find that applying $\log{1p}(x) = \ln(1+|x|) \odot \operatorname{sign}(x)$ scaling before the first layer, as suggested by Qin et al. [44], works well.
+As LTR features can span a large range, we find that scaling features with $\log 1p(x) = \log_a (1+|x|) \odot sign(x)$ before the first layer, as suggested by Oin et al. [45], works well.
 Note that the feed-forward network takes the query-document features as input and, depending on the ULTR method, outputs a relevance or click prediction.
 We add a single learnable model parameter per position for methods that jointly estimate position bias.
-We found no additional benefit of using a multi-layer perceptron for position bias in our setting, as typical for models leveraging multiple bias features [57, 61].
+In contrast to models leveraging multiple bias features [58, 62], we found no additional benefit by using a multi-layer perceptron for position bias estimation in our setting.